Taxes for green card holders 2026: Do green card holders pay taxes on foreign income?

 If you're a green card holder living outside the United States, your tax obligations don’t stop when you move abroad.
-Even while earning income overseas, the IRS still considers you a US taxpayer.
+Even while earning income overseas, the IRS taxes green card holders.

 For example, when filing in 2026, you'll report income earned in 2025, just as if you were still in the United States.
 Understanding which income is taxed, which forms to file, and which exclusions or credits you may qualify for is essential for staying compliant with green card foreign income tax.

-Taxes for Expats (TFX) helps Americans abroad manage their tax obligations and file correctly, ensuring compliance with US tax law – learn more about our services or contact us.
+Taxes for Expats (TFX) helps Americans abroad manage their tax obligations and file correctly, ensuring compliance with US green card and taxes law – learn more about our services or contact us.

 Below are the core facts for permanent resident taxes in 2025 and 2026.
 Figures and forms reflect official guidance for quick reference.